nateynateynate/csv2opensearch/README.md

 # csv2opensearch

-Ruby singleton that indexes a CSV in OpenSearch.
 I wrote something simple but useful and I'd like to share it!
+Take a csv with header lines and ingest it.

 It assumes that the OpenSearch API is available on `localhost:9200`